Labiaplasty in London

 The advantages of wedge labiaplasty include a shorter recovery time, minimal scarring, and improved sensation in the genital area.
 However, as with any surgical procedure, there are potential risks and complications, including infection, bleeding, and changes in sensation.

-Trim labiaplasty
+Trim Labiaplasty

 The trim labiaplasty technique involves making a straight incision along the edge of the labia minora, removing a strip of tissue, and closing the incision with sutures.
 This technique is typically performed under local anaesthesia or intravenous sedation and takes approximately 30 to 60 minutes to complete.

-Deepithelialisation labiaplasty technique
+Deepithelialisation technique

-What is the best labiaplasty technique?
+What is the best technique?

-After the procedure, you may experience some pain and discomfort in the genital area.
+After the labiaplasty procedure, you may experience some pain and discomfort in the genital area.
 Bruising and swelling are common side effects.
 This may last for several weeks.
 You can use ice packs to reduce swelling or take pain medication to help alleviate discomfort.

 RELATED: How to reduce labiaplasty swelling